Enhanced Management of Avian Breeding Habitat Injured by Response Activities in the Florida Panhandle, Alabama, and Mississippi

 Known Leveraged Funding

 Natural Resource Damage Assessment NRDA

-This project has reduced reduce disturbance to nesting and foraging habitat for beach-nesting birds in the project areas.
+This project reduced disturbance to nesting and foraging habitat for beach-nesting birds in the project areas.
 The project involved three tasks: 1) Placing symbolic fencing (signs and posts connected with rope) around sensitive nesting sites of beach-nesting birds to indicate the site as off-limits to people, pets, and other sources of disturbance; 2) Increasing predator control to reduce disturbance and loss of eggs, chicks, and adult beach-nesting birds at nesting sites; and 3) Increasing surveillance and monitoring of posted nesting sites to minimize disturbance to nesting habitat in posted areas.
 The project was implemented in the following Florida counties: Escambia, Santa Rosa, Okaloosa, Walton, Bay, Gulf, and Franklin.
 In Alabama, the project was implemented on Bon Secour National Wildlife Refuge in Baldwin and Mobile Counties.
-In Mississippi, the project was implemented on Gulf Island National Seashore - Mississippi District.
+In Mississippi, the project was implemented on Gulf Islands National Seashore - Mississippi District.